Jubilee (Japanese Breakfast album)

-Jubilee is the third studio album by American alternative pop band Japanese Breakfast, released on June 4, 2021 through Dead Oceans.
-Released shortly after the publication of her memoir Crying in H Mart, frontwoman Michelle Zauner said, "After spending the last five years writing about grief," she wanted Japanese Breakfast's third album "to be about joy".
+Jubilee is the third studio album by American indie pop band Japanese Breakfast, released on June 4, 2021 through Dead Oceans.
+Released shortly after the publication of her memoir Crying in H Mart that year, frontwoman Michelle Zauner said, "After spending the last five years writing about grief," she wanted Japanese Breakfast's third album "to be about joy".

 Upon release, Jubilee received widespread acclaim from critics who praised its joyfulness and its production.
 It received a nomination for Best Alternative Music Album at the 64th Annual Grammy Awards and won 4 Libera Awards, including Record of the Year.
 Commercially, it is the group's most successful album, becoming their first to chart on the Billboard 200 where it peaked at number 56.

 Themes and composition

-Jubilee has been labeled as an alternative pop, dream pop, and indie pop record.
+Jubilee has been labeled as an alternative pop, dream pop, and indie pop record, with elements of indie rock and chamber pop.
 Zauner has described the album as being about joy.
 This is in contrast to her previous two albums, Psychopomp (2016) and Soft Sounds from Another Planet (2017), both of which had prevalent themes of grief surrounding her mother's death from pancreatic cancer in 2014.

 Zauner took music theory lessons and studied piano in preparation for Jubilee.
 She noted "I was just able to incorporate more interesting chord changes and write more on piano for the first time."

 The first song written for the album was "Be Sweet", which Zauner wrote with Wild Nothing lead singer Jack Tatum years before Jubilee's release.
 "I’ve been holding onto it for so long and am so excited to finally put it out there," she said.

 Jubilee was produced using the digital audio workstation (DAW) software Pro Tools.
 The production of the song "Paprika" resulted in the Pro Tools session maxing out due to the large number of tracks being used.